eug/awesome-opengl/README.md

 * [Bullet] (http://bulletphysics.org/wordpress) - Bullet 3D library provides state of the art collision detection, soft body and rigid body dynamics.
 * [DevIL] (https://github.com/DentonW/DevIL) - DevIL is a cross-platform image library utilizing a simple syntax to handle a variety of images with ease.
 * [freeGLUT] (http://freeglut.sourceforge.net) - freeGLUT allows to create and manage windows containing OpenGL contexts and also read the mouse, keyboard and joystick functions.
-* [GLEW] (http://glew.sourceforge.net) - GLEW is a cross-platform to load OpenGL extensions.
+* [GLEW] (http://glew.sourceforge.net) - GLEW is a cross-platform library to load OpenGL extensions.
 * [GLFW] (http://www.glfw.org) - GLFW is library for creating windows with OpenGL contexts and receiving input and events.
 * [glm] (http://glm.g-truc.net/0.9.6/index.html) - glm is a mathematics library for graphics software based on the GLSL specifications.
 * [Magnum] (https://github.com/mosra/magnum) - Magnum is 2D/3D graphics engine written in C++11/C++14 and modern OpenGL.
-* [Newton] (http://newtondynamics.com/forum/newton.php) - Newton Dynamics is a cross-platform life-like physics
+* [Newton] (http://newtondynamics.com/forum/newton.php) - Newton Dynamics is a cross-platform life-like physics.
 * [OGLplus] (http://oglplus.org) - OGLplus is a collection of libraries which implement an object-oriented facade over the OpenGL.
 * [SDL] (http://www.libsdl.org) - SDL is a library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
 * [SFML] (http://www.sfml-dev.org) - SFML provides a simple interface to ease the development of games and multimedia applications.